ABHISHEKJULA07/RealEstate-PricePrediction-ML/README.md

-# RealEstate Price Predictor using ML & EDA
+# RealEstate Price Predictor using Machine Learning.

 This project is a machine learning-based solution to **predict real estate prices** based on key features such as location, area, number of bedrooms, and more.
 It covers the full pipeline — from **exploratory data analysis (EDA)** to **model building and evaluation** — using real-world housing data from Hyderabad and Mumbai.